JRdeLange/Games_Borrel/README.md

 - I expect time to be quite limited, so divide your time wisely between the games.
 - You can store persistent-between-turns data in your class.
-- `testing.ipynb` is set up to be used during development.
+- `notebooks/testing.ipynb` is set up to be used during development.
 It allows you to test your code against a random dummy player, as well as against other real players once they have pushed their policies.
-- After the first round you can pull and run `play.ipynb` to see how your code performs against the other players' policies from the previous round.
+- After the first round you can pull and run `notebooks/play.ipynb` to see how your code performs against the other players' policies from the previous round.
 - Ask Carlos or Jordy if you have any questions!

 ### RESULTS